datanav/docs/gdpr-platform-developer-docs.rst

 The API described thus far is suited for structured/tabular data such as data from SQL servers, CSV files and so on.
-In practice, an organization will typically also have a lot of subject data in form of unstructured content such as emails, PDFs, word documents and so on.
+In practice, an organization will typically also have a lot of subject data in form of unstructured content such as emails, PDFs and word documents.
 This data will often contain relevant information pertaining to a GDPR access request.
-Searching for relevant documents in unstructured data repositories, file systems etc can be time consuming and prone to errors of obmission.
+Searching for relevant documents in email servers, archiving systems, file shares or other unstructured data repositories can be time consuming and prone to errors of omission.
 The Sesam GDPR platform supports automating this process.

 However, even if we automate the extraction, indexing and search process the last step before making the data (documents) available to the data subject in the data access portal will need human intervention.
-The reason for this is due to the nature of unstructured data, the automated system might misidentify documents ("false positives") or the document contents may contain private information about other data subjects as well as information about the data subject in question.
+The reason for this is due to the nature of unstructured data; the automated system might misidentify documents ("false positives") or the document contents may contain private information about other data subjects - i.e. not just information about the data subject in question.

-Thus all search matches for a data subject's GDPR access request must be vetted manually and the contents delivered to the user may be withheld completely or partly and/or the content replaced by a reduced and/or redacted version.
+Thus all search matches for a data subject's GDPR access request must be manually vetted first.
+As a result of this vetting proxess, the contents delivered to the user may be withheld completely or partly and/or the textual content replaced by a reduced or redacted version.

 Overview of the solution
 ------------------------